 Rubber boots must be serviced with the strap and buckle clamp.
 Use the Clamp Installer, Special Tool C-4653.
 Proceed with the boot installation as follows:

-- (1) Slide the small end of the boot over the shaft.
-Position the boot to the edge of the locating mark or groove, whichever is appropriate (Fig. 1). - (2) Install the C/V joint.
-See Inner or Outer C/V
+(1) Slide the small end of the boot over the shaft.
+Position the boot to the edge of the locating mark or groove, whichever is appropriate (Fig. 1).

 Fig. 1 C/V Joint Boot Positioning G.K.N.